hermescenter/monitorapa/PROGRESS.md

 ## Point3

-- Process point2 output and generate a new enti.tsv in the appropriate folder (see [MANUAL.md](https://github.com/hermescenter/monitorapa/blob/main/cli/MANUAL.md)).
+- Process point2 output and generate a new enti.[format] in the appropriate folder (see [MANUAL.md](https://github.com/hermescenter/monitorapa/blob/main/cli/MANUAL.md)).
+You can choose the export format between json and tsv (default).

 ## Folder structure after Point1, Point2 and Point3